newb-0/yolo/documentation/kubernetes/explanation-k8s.md

 # Kubernetes Implementation Technical Reasoning

-This document provides detailed explanations for the technical decisions made during the Kubernetes orchestration of the YOLO e-commerce application on Azure Kubernetes Service.
+This document provides detailed explanations for the technical decisions made during the Kubernetes orchestration of the ["yolomy"](http://4.255.32.247) e-commerce application on Azure Kubernetes Service.

 ## Live Application